What makes it so important?

 Every time you feed, your liver feeds you.
 Once food is digested, nutrients enter the blood, which are taken straight to your liver for processing.
 Depending on how low or plentiful these nutrients are in your body, the liver cells will either release the goodness to when it is needed or store it for when your body needs a boost.

 Keeping you energised

-We all know we need carbohydrates for energy.
-But did you know that it’s your liver that does the job of managing the release of this vital energy source?
+We all know that we need carbohydrates for energy.
+But did you know that it is your liver that does the job of managing the release of this vital energy source?

-And here’s the really clever thing.
+And here is the really clever thing.
 Your liver can also convert non-sugars, such as amino acids, into glucose to keep levels healthy.
 It does some pretty impressive things with fats too.